heyMP/phys010/the_trio_of_matter_particles.md

 The reason why electrons orbit the nucleus is because of their electric charge.
 They have a negative electric charge while the nucleus contain protons which have positive electric charge.
 Opposite attracts and so the electron wants to stick around the proton.
 It is always moving though so the electron does not actually collide with the nucleus (which is very very small) and instead it just hovers and orbits around it.

-In addition to protons (with positive electric charge) and electrons (with negative electric charge), the nucleus contains neutrons which have neutral charge.
+In addition to protons (with positive electric charge) and electrons (with negative electric charge), the nucleus contains neutrons who are neutral.

 - Sophie: Hey Marie, I have a question.
 - Marie: Shoot!